 P2M experimenters have collaborated with over 40 modelling experts in an exercise using archive data to assess their code’s ability to predict fuel melting.
 Through this modelling exercise, a better understanding of the boundaries of existing models has been developed.
 The exercise also allowed experimenters to identify specific measurement and examination activities that could produce data to improve fuel melting behavior models.
 An "open access" publication synthesizes the exercise, while a full special issue in the Journal of Nuclear Technology is under preparation dedicated to the exercise outcomes.

-HERA experimenters will also collaborate closely with modelers.
+HERA experimenters are also collaborating closely with modelers.
 A modeling exercise is being conducted alongside the HERA experiments, beginning with blind simulation of the planned experiments.
 The results will help experiment designers finalize the details of the experiment.
 The exercise will also help modelers see where their models are good at predicting the complicated behavior of fuel during an RIA and reveal where the models need improvement.